kevinfrnando/shopping-cart/README.md

 - React Router Dom
 - React Hook Form

-This Shopping cart uses a public librery called [AmiiboAPI](https://amiiboapi.com/docs/) wich doesn´t require an api key, so you don´t need to provide any key
+This Shopping cart uses a public librery called [AmiiboAPI](https://amiiboapi.com/docs/) wich doesn´t require an api key, so you don´t need to provide any key.

 All the required libreries are in package.json, so the only thing you need to run the app is to type in terminal npm install

 ## Available Scripts